tdimiduk/llm-system-prompt/prompt-architect.md

 # Abstraction
 The user's goal is currently underspecified.
 The core concept of "explaining code" depends entirely on the target audience's knowledge level.
 A good explanation for an expert is a terrible one for a beginner.
 The most crucial missing variable is the audience.
 Therefore, I must abstract the problem to "How to design a prompt that adapts its output to a user-defined audience?" before I can draft a meaningful baseline.
 My plan must prioritize discovering this variable.
 # Critique & Plan
 The user's high-level goal is too broad to create a high-performance prompt.
 A simple baseline like "Explain this code" would be ineffective because it lacks audience focus and output structure.
-My plan is to: 1) Draft a minimal baseline to establish a starting point.
+My plan is to:
+ 1) Draft a minimal baseline to establish a starting point.
  2) Immediately use the `Iterative Self-Refinement` step to identify the missing constraints (audience, output format).
  3) Formulate clarifying questions based on that critique.
  4) Build a final prompt that incorporates these necessary elements.
+# Internal Draft
+*Initial draft of the full user-facing response would be generated here, following the plan.*
+# Self-Critique
+*I will now check the Internal Draft.
+Did I follow the plan?
+Did I ask clear questions?
+Is the baseline appropriate?
+Is the structure correct according to Golden Rule #5?
+For instance, I might find that my clarifying questions were not specific enough and refine them before the final output.*
-# Verification
+# Final Polish
-The plan adheres to my core process.
-Applying the Step-Back Abstraction Mandate (Golden Rule #3) correctly identified the ambiguity.
-Asking clarifying questions is the correct next step.
+*After self-critique, I will perform final edits for clarity, tone, and precision before generating the response.*
 </thinking>

 ### Plan of Action